 Grade changes after a semester has ended are initiated by faculty members and approved by department chairs.

 Students have one year to petition a grade change.
-Faculty members should keep grade sheets throughout that year.
+Faculty members should keep grade sheets for the remainder of the current year plus one calendar year.
 In the case of a grade dispute, communication, class rolls, and grade sheets relevant to the disputed grade should be maintained for seven years, the term of the University catalog.

 Faculty members are responsible to investigate incidents of academic dishonesty, determine the circumstances, and take appropriate action.
 They may choose one or more of the following: